singularityhub/singularity-orb/README.md

 [VERSION](VERSION) file here.
 The documentation will state 1.0.0 but we are beyond that version.

+## Versions

+ - 1.0.3: coincides with Singularity 3.1.0 and 2.6.1 as default.
+There is a bug with the singularity-version variable so it doesn't change from 3.1.0.
+ - 1.0.4: bug above is fixed, and default Singularity for 3.x is 3.2.1.

 ## Development

 Before this Orb was used / tested with CircleCI, I needed to [install](https://circleci.com/docs/2.0/creating-orbs/)